Plant-Tracer/webapp/doc/user story - tracking.md

    - [ ] Clicking the button reloads the tracking system but starting with frame `frame_start`
 8. When the user is done, the user can click 'return to list' and go back to the list.
 (There is no save button.)
 9. Now the user sees two movies - the original movie and the tracked movie.
 10. There is also a download button which downloads all of the trackpoints from the database as a CSV.
+   - [ ] Implement a download button.
-The students will have to do the triangle math to turn the two ruler points and the tracked point into an (x,y) on a mm scale.
+   - [ ] The students will have to do the triangle math to turn the two ruler points and the tracked point into an (x,y) on a mm scale.
 This requires high school trig.

 Questions to be decided by team: